bvanhoewijk/AoC2025/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

 ---
+## Day 03: ⭐⭐
+- [x] Part 1: argmax
+- [x] Part 2: Very difficult with argmax in a sliding window.
+I needed help from reddit for this one.

 ## Day 02: ⭐⭐
 - [x] Part 1: Slice and compare
 - [x] Part 2: look-ahead regex